garden-io/garden/docs/reference/template-strings/remote-sources.md

 ---
-order: 5
+order: 7
-title: Remote Source configuration context
+title: Remote Source template context
 ---

-# Remote Source configuration context
+# Remote Source template context

 The following keys are available in template strings under the `sources` key in project configs.